dockstore/dockstore-documentation/docs/getting-started/getting-started-with-wdl.rst

 The workflow section here consists of two main parts.
 The first section is an input section, where we define the input BAM file and the memory to use.
+In our case, because we only have one task, it is identical to the inputs of that one task.

 ::

+    input {
         File bam_input
         Int mem_gb
+    }

 Next, there is the call section where we actually call the tasks.
-Without this section our tool will not do anything.
-In this section we call the bamstats workflow, and pass it the two required parameters.
+Without this section our workflow will not do anything.
+In this section we call the bamstats task, and pass it the two required parameters.

 ::